kontena/kontena/server/docs/source/index.html.md

-secrets | Array of mapped secrets from Kontena Vault memory | Memory limit (excluding optional swap) memory_swap | Allowed memory (including swap) cpu_shares | Relative cpu shares (0-1024) volumes | A list of volumes volumes_from | A list of volumes to mount from other services
+secrets | Array of mapped secrets from Kontena Vault memory | Memory limit (excluding optional swap) memory_swap | Allowed memory (including swap) cpus | Specify how much of the available CPU resources (CPU cores) a service instance can use. cpu_shares | Relative cpu shares (0-1024) volumes | A list of volumes volumes_from | A list of volumes to mount from other services